bcgov/bcgov-wordpress-block-theme/documentation/docs/guide/content/Block-Patterns.md

 <img src="/bcgov-wordpress-block-theme/patterns-admin-menu.png" align="right" height="175" hspace="15">

-Enabling printing of an imageIn the site admin click on "Patterns", this will bring up the list of custom patterns currently in your site, or it will be empty if starting new.
+## Enabling printing of an image
+In the site admin click on "Patterns", this will bring up the list of custom patterns currently in your site, or it will be empty if starting new.

 Use the "Add new" button to begin building a custom pattern.
 Enter a name for the pattern and then build it as you would any other layout using the blocks or elements you want to include in your custom pattern.